How to Prevent Distracted Driving Accidents

 Laura Neal: All right, so you guys can help people out when they get in trouble for things like distracted driving.
 So tell us, what are some of the statistics?
 What are people doing, and how are they getting in trouble with distracted driving?

 Chad McLain: Well, with distracted driving the thing to understand is that there are many different descriptions of distracted driving.
 Texting is probably the biggest culprit because it engages both visual, manual, and your thought process.
-Things as simple as reaching over into the floorboard next to you, or talking to your child in the back seat and looking away from the road, all of that is distracted driving.
-The statistics nationwide are better than they are in Oklahoma, but they’re still not good because they largely rely on self reporting.
+Things are as simple as reaching over into the floorboard next to you, or talking to your child in the back seat and looking away from the road, all of that is distracted driving.
+The statistics nationwide are better than they are in Oklahoma, but they're still not good because they largely rely on self-reporting.